 Aruba is one of the islands of the Lesser Antilles, located in the Southern Caribbean, about 20 miles off the coast of Venezuela.
 It might come as a surprise but Aruba is actually part of the Kingdom of the Netherlands; with the Netherlands itself, Curacao and Sint Maarten making up the other parts.

-Aruba is a uniquely beautiful island, and has a much drier climate than most of the other islands in the Caribbean, making it a favorite for visitors from all over the world.
+Aruba is a uniquely beautiful island, and has a much drier climate than most of the other islands in the Caribbean, making it a favourite for visitors from all over the world.
 With crystal clear waters and amazing sandy beaches the island attracts holiday makers looking for that perfectly relaxing beach holiday.

 So get ready to enjoy the world class beaches, sunbathing or sipping a fruit drink in the shade in a hammock, take a day trip on a catamaran with a champagne breakfast and seafood lunch or see the island and its wildlife on a safari trip.
 There’s plenty to do on the island but most people go to put up their feet and rest their bodies and souls while savouring the fantastic local cuisine, getting a great tan and maybe taking a dip in the warm ocean waters.

 As well as the fantastic beaches and easy going lifestyle, the capital of Aruba, Oranjestad, offers a superb selection of restaurants, bars and shops for you to peruse.
-The capital sits on the western coast of the island, which is where most of the population is centered.
+The capital sits on the western coast of the island, which is where most of the population is centred.
 From here you can arrange to visit some of the island’s unique nature parks, take a ride on the popular semi-submarine ocean viewer sea cruise, or, if you want to spoil yourself, then why not try the super luxury fine dining evening cruise which departs every night.

 How do I get to Aruba?